Kofun: Early Kofun period

 One of the first keyhole-shaped kofun was built in the Makimuku area, the southeastern part of the Nara Basin.
 Hashihaka Kofun, which was built in the middle of the 3rd century AD, is 280 metres long and 30 metres high.
 Its scale is obviously different from previous Yayoi tombs.
-During the next three decades, about 10 kofun were built in the area, which are now called as the Makimuku Kofun Group.
+During the next three decades, about 10 kofun were built in the area.
+They are now known as the Makimuku Kofun Group.
 A wooden coffin was placed on the bottom of a shaft, and the surrounding walls were built up by flat stones.
 Finally, megalithic stones formed the roof.
 Bronze mirrors, iron swords, magatama, clay vessels and other artifacts were found in good condition in undisturbed tombs.
-Some scholars assume the buried person of Hashihaka kofun was the shadowy ancient Queen Himiko of Yamataikoku, mentioned in the Chinese historical texts.
-According to the books, Japan was called Wa, which was the confederation of numerous small tribes or countries.
-The construction of gigantic kofun is the result of the relatively centralized governmental structure in the Nara Basin, possibly the origin of the Yamato polity and the Imperial lineage of Japan.
+Some scholars assume that the person buried in the Hashihaka kofun was the shadowy ancient Queen Himiko of Yamataikoku, mentioned in Chinese historical texts.
+According to these texts, Japan was called Wa, and was a confederation of numerous small tribes or countries.
+The construction of gigantic kofun was the result of the relatively centralized governmental structure in the Nara Basin, possibly the origin of the Yamato polity and the Imperial lineage of Japan.